 Get involved... in your own way

 - Get involved in one of our many student groups.
-DUSA (Deakin University Student Association) is run by students, for students, and is committed to a fun and rewarding experience for all.
-Sign up to a club or society, take a trip, join a sports team, or make a difference through student advocacy.
+Deakin University Student Association (DUSA) is run by students, for students, and is committed to a fun and rewarding experience for all.
+Sign up for a club or society, take a trip, join a sports team or make a difference through student advocacy.

 - Take a course or seminar.
 DUSA’s events calendar is packed with learning activities that will expand your skills while introducing you to new people.

-- Check out O Week.
-Not only is it full of information, entertainment and free stuff, it’s also a place to learn more about what’s happening at Deakin and how you can get involved.
+- Check out OWeek.
+Not only is it full of information, entertainment and free stuff, but it’s also a place to learn more about what’s happening at Deakin and how you can get involved.